mysociety/attic/tools/readme.txt

-this folder is for php functions that need to be run from tetheommand line
+This folder is for php scripts that need to be run from the coommand line.